Moon-developer/ray_casting/README.md

-# Ray Casting Experiment
+# Ray Tracing Experiment

-This repo holds a small app to experiment ray casting in Python.
+This repo holds a small app to experiment ray tracing in Python.
 Because Python isn't the most practical language for such a task this is more to focus on the algorithm required to execute suck a task.

 ## SETUP